By Ankita | 30 December, 2021

 Application Aced !!

 You’ve finally made up your mind to study abroad – but that’s really just the easiest part, isn’t it?
 The next step’s the clincher, and it’s bound to last a while, so buckle up.
 Your application package is your chance to get your foot inside the door of some of the most prestigious universities abroad.
-But even if you have an excellent academic history and a great GRE score, if you don’t get the right help to prepare your application with precision you would lose on some prestigious universities.
+But even if you have an excellent academic history and a great GRE score.
+If you don’t get the right help to prepare your application with precision you would lose on some prestigious universities.

 Admission committees at universities sift through several excellent applications every year, and to make the cut, we at EDUCATION STREET ensure that your application is unique.